Doorman jailed over attack which left victim in need of two operations

 A NIGHTCLUB doorman has been jailed for a year after damaging a man's eye so badly his victim required two operations and continues to suffer the effects almost a year later.

-Joe Davies punched the man unconscious during a melee at Blisters nightclub in Bargoed last March, a sentencing hearing at Newport Crown Court was told.
+Joe Davies punched the man several times when the latter was on the floor on top of another doorman, following a melee at Blisters nightclub in Bargoed last March, a sentencing hearing at Newport Crown Court was told.

-Prosecuting counsel Gareth James said Davies, 30, of New Bethel Road, Mynyddislwyn, near Blackwood, was working at the club when in the early hours of March 12 last year, his girlfriend became involved in a fight.
+Prosecuting counsel Gareth James said Davies, 30, of New Bethel Road, Mynyddislwyn, near Blackwood, was working at the club in the early hours of March 12 last year, when two women became involved in a fight.

 Davies intervened lawfully in his role as a doorman, and claimed he was hit while trying to deal with the incident.

-His victim was dragged from the dancefloor and Davies hit him whilst he was on the ground.

-The man was unconscious and had to be carried out.
+After he punched his victim the man was carried out and became unconscious.
 He suffered lacerations to his left eye, the socket of which was fractured, and "significant swelling and bruising", said Mr James.

 His eye movement was restricted and he suffered double vision.
 One operation to insert a plate in the socket was unsuccessful, so a second was required, though problems persist, and he has had to give up his job as it involved driving.